Antiwork and Overemployed

 In his essay, “Why The Dignity of Work Can’t Liberate Us from Total Work,” James Simpkin echoes the challenge to productivity by questioning the vision of work as a source of dignity and societal hope.
 He argues that behind the well-intentioned yet reductivist ethic is the trap of making labor into a God above life itself.
 The concept of “work” has been overemployed to do more than it was originally meant to do, and has become greedy — not just semiotically, but energetically.
 Instead, Simpkin invites us to orient towards Buddhist notions of “right livelihood” — doing a minimum amount of “work” to maintain a life while practicing the radical act of bringing “lovingkindness” to those we share the present moment with.

 Jon Hook and Michael Laub also take on the double bind of work —but do so through the innovative form of a solo role-playing game.
 “Bootstrapper” uses just a pen, paper, two 6-sided dice, and the all-familiar traumas of office drudgery.
 Hook and Laub hope that by “gamifying capitalism’s contradictions” they can “encourage others to find new ways to play the game or perhaps refuse the game altogether” — to humor our way out of a trap that feels ultimately inescapable.
 The game proceeds through a series of challenges against quotidian work enemies such as the “commute”, a “stack of paperwork,” and “ancient software”— each with a Melvillian power to ceaselessly haunt you.
-Rather than defeating a big bad boss like Dolly Parton’s classic Antiwork film 9-5, Boostrapper’s “boss level” involves having an Existential Crisis, with all the questioning and curative fantasies implied.
-Try playing Bootstrapper in either Overemployed or “lovingkindness” mode!
+Boostrapper’s “boss level” involves having an Existential Crisis, with all the questioning and curative fantasies implied.
+Perhaps try playing Bootstrapper in either Overemployed or “lovingkindness” mode?

-Similarly alive if ambivalent, LN Foster’s and Shannan Lee Hays’ manifesto/mixtape “The Position We Are In” is a multimodal exploration of academia’s many double binds authored by two rebellious theorists (and musicians and artist and activists and more!) who find themselves between classrooms, urban encampments, and underground raves trying to make sense of “the impasses and excitements that come from trying to occupy multiple realities at once.”
+Similarly alive if ambivalent, LN Foster’s and Shannan Lee Hays’ manifesto/mixtape “The Position We Are In” is a multimodal exploration of academia’s many double binds authored by two rebellious theorists (who are also musicians and artist and activists and more!) that find themselves between classrooms, urban encampments, and underground raves trying to make sense of “the impasses and excitements that come from trying to occupy multiple realities at once.”
 Recall the definition of schizophrenia from earlier in the essay.

 Is schizophrenia the inevitable symptom of trying to refuse a reality we find intolerable while struggling to continue to exist, as Deleuze and Guattari warned?
 If so, what alternative do we have to psychic excess as rebellion?
 In his piece, “The Art of Selective Refusal,” Davood Gozli wrestles against the tendency of refusal to appear “imprecise, totalizing, and fail[ing] to speak to the here-and-now.”
 He does so through experiments in selective refusal, taking on one constraining logic or genre at a time, such as that of monotheism or mono-thesism.
 His contribution is a list but not an outline — an intentionally fractured whole that becomes more dimensional in its fragmentation.

 Perhaps another theoretical frame for our collective schizophrenia or semiotic overemployment could be that of “diffraction” — the term feminist scholars Karen Barad and Donna Haraway borrow from optical physics to describe the inherent difference, multiplicity, and indeterminacy of matter and being.
 Diffraction happens when a wave encounters an obstacle or opening and bends around it, splitting into a set of complex diverging patterns, as a wave of white light breaks into a rainbow when encountering a prism.
 The image serves as a nice metaphor for the resilient power of being fluid and multiple in the face of oppressive binaries.
-In fact, nearly all the pieces in this issue might be playing with diffraction as they encounter the constraints and openings of ideas, taking on more dimensionality and corporeality through photographs, drawings, uncited references, invited interactions, and personal confessions than what is considered normal or legible in other “serious” publishing platforms.
+In fact, nearly all the pieces in this issue might be playing with diffraction as they encounter the constraints and openings of ideas, taking on more dimensionality and corporeality through photographs, drawings, uncited references, invited interactions, and personal confessions — all forms that may not be considered appropriate or legible in other serious publishing platforms.
 If schizophrenia is the diagnosis for our outpouring excess, perhaps we can consider this issue as one small step toward Ursula Curiosa’s poetic prescription “to shove Capital’s statute of madness back into its face” and then “hurry to create communities of joy.”

-Natalia Smirnov is a post-soviet post-capitalist compost-human and founding editor of REFUSE: A Journal of Iconoclasms.
+Natalia Smirnov is a post-soviet post-capitalist compost-human and a founding editor of REFUSE: A Journal of Iconoclasms.